 Most students have no idea how to study effectively.
-Many teachers focus on getting good test scores, and understandably so, without focusing on teaching the basics of how to study.
+Many teachers focus on getting good test scores, and understandably so, without focusing on teaching the basics of study skills.
 The result is that the students either don’t study, or spend hours studying with poor results, or study at the last minute and burn out.

 Here are some techniques that have been successfully utilized by middle school and intermediate school students to study and prepare for tests.

 First, get organized!

 Keep your study materials well organized.
 Use a separate folder to keep materials for each subject.
 Papers, assignments, homework, reports and anything that needs to be submitted should be kept on one side of their folder.
 The other side can contain handouts, tests results, corrected or returned homework and the likes.
 Learn to keep all papers and items used for the subject in the folder until you complete the semester and are through with the subject.
 This way it is always easy to access any paper when needed.
 Tips on creating a productive study area